 April 25, 2008

-It would be a flagrant mistake to think of Angkor Wat as merely a colossal temple.
+It would have been a flagrant mistake to think of Angkor Wat as merely a colossal temple.
 It was, in fact, a temple-mountain, and should be seen and appreciated as such.
 The structure symbolized the five peaks of Meru, a cosmic mountain in Hindu mythology.
 Each tower, shaped like an erect lotus, was positioned in such a way that only from certain angles were all five visible.
-Approaching Angkor from the front, I could see only three towers forming a silhouette against the morning sky.
+Approaching Angkor from the front, I saw only three towers forming a silhouette against the morning sky.
 As I made it to the back, I was surprised there were two other towers I had completely missed.

 I may have been a clueless traveler in Angkor Wat, but I did get more out of my Angkorian adventure than I had thought.